School Safety at PACS

 Identifying At-Risk Students

 Our safety programming teaches students and staff to be mindful of what is happening with those around them so students at risk of being violent can be identified.
-School staff and our law enforcement partners work together to develop interventions for these students.
+School staff, law enforcement partners, and the County Threat Assessment Team work together to develop interventions for these students.
 Students and parents have access to a tip-line to report threats to student safety via the school website.
+We also utilize the Devereaux Student Strengths Assessment (DESSA) which is a screening tool to measure social-emotional competencies related to the Second Step Program in use in the District.

 Encouraging parents and the community members to become active members of the school community plays a very important role in ensuring a safe school.
 The District works hard to engage the community through a strong communications plan.